z0rs/blog/_posts/2023-04-15-Server-Side-Template-Injection.md

 4. In the right-sidebar, click the Show Preview button.
 Observe that the id shell command is executed successfully:
 ![img](https://starlabs.sg/advisories/23/images/CVE-2023-2017.png)

-### Mitigations:
+### Explanation of the Mitigations:

-Patch the logic flaw in the `SecurityExtension` function declared in `src/Core/Framework/Adapter/Twig/SecurityExtension.php` to ensure that the parameter passed to the respective filter functions must either be a `string` or a `Closure` as such:
-An sample patch is shown below for the map() filter:
+To address the vulnerability, a patch can be applied to the logic flaw in the `SecurityExtension` class declared in `src/Core/Framework/Adapter/Twig/SecurityExtension.php`.
+The patch ensures that the parameter passed to the respective filter functions must either be a `string` or a `Closure`.
+Here's an example patch for the `map()` filter:

 ```php
     public function map(iterable $array, string|callable|\Closure $function): array